mingweihe/ImageNet/README.md

-# Trial on kaggle imagenet object localization by yolov3 in google cloud
+# Kaggle imagenet object localization by yolov3 in google cloud